pedroanisio/docs-prompt-eng/guidelines-ai-agents-syntax.md

 2. **type**: This property specifies the role of the message.
 For instance, a 'system' type refers to a message that defines the core configuration of the agent, and a 'run_loop' type refers to messages that specify the logic to handle different input scenarios.
 3. **payload**: This contains the actual content or data of the message, which can be of different forms based on the message type.

-## Message Types
+#### Types of Message

-System messages define the core configuration of the agent, including its mission, processing methods, core rules, and response structure.
+- **system** messages define the core configuration of the agent, including its directive, processing methods, core rules, and response structure.
 These messages establish the foundational setup and the guiding principles for the agent's operations.
+- **run_loop** messages specify the logic to handle different input scenarios and control the flow of execution.
+They define how the agent should react to various inputs, managing the sequence of operations and decision-making processes.

-### Agent Payload
+### Payload

-**Key Components**
+The payload is the actual message and must conform to the appropriate payload format for each message type.
+The following payload can be utilized:

+#### Types of Payload

+- **agent** - payload responsable to build the faundations of the AI Agent.
+- **run_loop** - payload that specify the execution loop of the AI Agent.

+##### Agent Paylod Details

+- **type: agent**
 - **name**: The name of the agent.
 - **directive**: A brief description of the agent's purpose.
 - **skills**: Methods available to the agent with visibility attributes (public or private).